vikasmysore/EediTask/README.md

 GET api/Improve/{studentId}/subtopics – Gets SubTopics with incorrect answers for a student.
 (For Simplicity Inmemory DB has 1 student with ID as 1)

-POST api/Improve/{studentId}/subtopics/{subTopicId}/questions – Gets Questions for a specific SubTopic with incorrect answers for a student.
+GET api/Improve/{studentId}/subtopics/{subTopicId}/questions – Gets Questions for a specific SubTopic with incorrect answers for a student.
 (For Simplicity Inmemory DB has 1 topic and sub topic with ID as 1 each)

 POST api/Improve/answer/{answerId} – Updates an answer for a specific question.
 (For Simplicity Inmemory DB has 1 Question and 1 Answer with ID as 1 each).